andrealaw/andrealaw.github.io/practice/Java/README.md

-# A summary of files in this directory
+# A summary of Java practice

 ## Introduction to Java
 Learn primitive data types and Java syntax